Ekshunya-India/sahaay/contributing.md

 # How to contribute

 Hey Guys and Girls, I am really glad you are here, because this project needs more volunteers to bring it to life.
+Why contribute?
+Well you earn Sahaay Coins and Sahaay Karma Points.
+Both of these have huge implication within the Sahaay Platform.
+We promise you it is not your regular grocery points system for sure.

 If you haven't already, come find us in Gitter [![Join the chat at https://gitter.im/sahaay-india/community](https://badges.gitter.im/sahaay-india/community.svg)](https://gitter.im/sahaay-india/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 You can also join the discord at